XanaduAI/thewalrus/docs/gbs_sampling.rst

 .. tip::

-   * To generate samples from a gaussian state specified by a quadrature covariance matrix use :func:`hafnian.samples.generate_hafnian_sample`.
+   * To generate samples from a gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.generate_hafnian_sample`.

       Note that the above algorithm can also be generalized to states with finite means for which one only needs to provide the mean with the optional argument ``mean``.